 Barbet dogs originally come from France.
 These unusual pups are known for their dense, curly black coat and distinctive “beard.”This ancient breed has been around since the sixteen-hundreds when they were used for flushing out and retrieving game birds for hunters.

 Athletic and intelligent, Barbets are loyal and devoted to their human families. they can make great companion dogs for the right family but can be tougher to train due to their strong will.
 They need a firm owner that has experience in training stubborn dog breeds.

 The Newfoundland dog is the epitome of a gentle giant, standing as tall as 28 inches at the shoulder and weighing as much as 150 pounds.
 The breed is well-known as a gentle nanny dog, getting along fine with kids and other pets.
 It’s a popular parent breed for many crossbreeds, and they are typically blessed with seemingly endless reserves of patience and mild, unflappable temperament.

 These loyal, dependable dogs are also reputed to make great watchdogs, protecting their beloved human family from strangers that come too near.
 However, that thick, water-repellant double-coat does take some brushing to keep it mat and tangle-free!
 It’s possible for this black-coated dog to extend their genes to any dog it’s mixed with!

 The noble, loyal Flat-coated Retriever is the Peter Pan puppy that never grew up!
-These cheerful, playful dogs love family life, getting along very well with other pets and children of all ages.
+These cheerful, playful dogs love family life and get along very well with other pets and children.